 Available with Standard or Advanced license.

 Upgrading a geodatabase updates the geodatabase system tables and stored procedures to take advantage of functionality available in the latest release of ArcGIS.
-Upgrading a geodatabase is optional in most cases, but if you do not upgrade, you will not have access to newer functionality or fixes.
+Upgrading a geodatabase is optional in most cases, but if you do not upgrade, you will not have access to newer functionality.

 The files that allow you to use geodatabases on database servers (SQL Server Express) are part of ArcGIS clients.
-Install a newer version of ArcMap and upgrade each geodatabase on the database server.
+Install a newer version of ArcGIS for Desktop, ArcGIS Engine, or ArcGIS for Server Workgroup; then a server administrator or geodatabase administrator can upgrade each desktop or workgroup geodatabase on the database server.

-Follow these steps to upgrade a desktop or workgroup geodatabase from ArcMap:
+Follow these steps to upgrade a desktop or workgroup geodatabase from ArcGIS for Desktop:

 - Start ArcMap and open the Catalog window, or start ArcCatalog.

 - Expand the Database Servers node in the Catalog tree.